kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

   so relieving, I was thankful for the opportunity and heard from persons afterwards who wanted to keep in touch with me about the progress of the project.
-- What I got out of it was to be able to speak about a project I'm working on, to hear what other people are working on, and that it is a thrilling process and I want to do that over and over.
+- What I got out of it was to be able to speak about a project I'm working on, to hear what other people are working on, and that was a thrilling process and I want to do that over and over.

 ## I got into the project by accident
 - I was searching for a project in class, and found a friend and classmate who was interested in